dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2207: Mandating attendance can increase student stress.
+### T2207: Compulsory attendance causes stress and anxiety for students.

 |Support|
 |---|